You are here

 Technology-free crime scene

-- If you don't have access to a video / TV you can do a 'low-tech' version of this activity by cutting pictures out of a magazine.
+- If you aren't able to play a video clip, you can do a 'low-tech' version of this activity by cutting pictures out of a magazine.
 Be sure to cut out enough for half the class to each have a picture and have a few extras to spare.

-- Put the students into pairs, one policeman and one witness, and have the witness from each pair come to the front of the class.
+- Put the students into pairs, one police officer and one witness, and have the witness from each pair come to the front of the class.

 - Give each one a picture of a person to look at.
 Tell them that the person in the picture is a criminal.
 They shouldn't let anyone else see the picture.